xsf/xmpp.org/content/about/xsf/communication-team.md

 ---

 The Communication Team's mission is to inform the XMPP community and interested parties on news and recent developments within XMPP ecosystem.

-Furthermore, with communication and expansion of our public relations we also attempt to be an instance of reference in the diverse and decentralized community.
+Everyone interested to support is invited to reach out.
+You don't need to be a member of the XSF or the Communication Team for this.

 ## Team and Channels
 The team consists of the following members: